gfilicetti/media-on-gcp-ateme-docs/README.md

 ![image4](./images/ateme-image4.png)

 - Next, move to the next column with the title TRACKS to enable the SCTE-35 Passthrough.
-- At the bottom, Click on the text below ‘Data Track \#0’ change the field labelled ‘Data Type’ from TTL to ‘SCTE-35 Pass-through’ and  change “Stream Conditioning” from Disabled to ‘On SCTE-35 Splice points’.
+- At the bottom, Click on the text below ‘Data Track \#0’ change the field labelled ‘Data Type’ from TTML to ‘SCTE-35 Pass-through’ and  change “Stream Conditioning” from Disabled to ‘On SCTE-35 Splice points’.
 - Click the Green Tick at the top of the Tracks

 ![image5](./images/ateme-image5.png)